Showcase

 Basic Form

-In this first example, we’ll start with a simple form that includes a few input fields (right side) and a textarea .
+To begin with the basics, we’ll start with a simple form that includes a few input fields (left side) and a textarea (right side) which will allow you to:

 <div id="myForm">